 npm error `npm ci` can only install packages when your package.json

-How to spot it: A dependency listed in package.json does not exist anywhere in the lockfile.
+How to spot it: a dependency listed in package.json does not exist anywhere in the lockfile.
+Grep the lockfile for the package name; if there’s no hit, you’re here.

 3. AI ran install while local was behind main’s new deps

 Your branch is three new dependencies behind main.
-The agent runs npm install something-else locally; npm doesn’t just install that one — it hoists and re-pins dozens of transitive deps it considered stale.
-1,500 lines of unrelated lockfile churn end up in the diff and rebase explodes.
+The agent runs npm install something-else locally; npm doesn’t just install that one package — it re-resolves and re-pins dozens of transitive deps it considers stale.
+Fifteen hundred lines of unrelated lockfile churn land in the diff and the rebase explodes.

 4. AI deleted a package thinking it was unused — it was transitive

-The agent grepped for import and didn’t see explicit references to tslib / regenerator-runtime / core-js, so it removed them from dependencies.
-Dev runs fine; production build dies because something transitively required it.
+The agent grepped for import statements, didn’t see explicit references to tslib / regenerator-runtime / core-js, and removed them from dependencies.
+Dev runs fine; the production build dies because something transitively required it:

 Module not found: Can't resolve 'tslib'

-How to spot it: The removed package is a low-level runtime (tslib, @babel/runtime, core-js, regenerator-runtime), or npm ls <pkg> shows multiple parents.
+How to spot it: the removed package is a low-level runtime (tslib, @babel/runtime, core-js, regenerator-runtime), or npm ls <pkg> shows multiple parents pulling it in.

-5. AI upgraded one package and triggered peer-dep cascade
+5. AI upgraded one package and triggered a peer-dep cascade

 You asked the agent to bump react from 18 to 19.
-It dutifully re-pinned dozens of peer-dependent libs.
-One of them has no v19-compatible release yet, so the lockfile contains an unresolvable entry.
+It dutifully re-pinned the peer-dependent libraries.
+One of them has no React-19-compatible release yet, so the lockfile contains an unresolvable entry.

-How to spot it: npm install reports ERESOLVE could not resolve, or the lockfile has red “unresolved” nodes.
+How to spot it: install reports ERESOLVE could not resolve (npm) or ERR_PNPM_PEER_DEP_ISSUES (pnpm).

 6. Two lockfiles modified in a monorepo

-How to spot it: Under pnpm-workspace.yaml or package.json workspaces, two lockfile modification times are out of sync.
+How to spot it: under pnpm-workspace.yaml or a package.json workspaces field, two lockfile modification times are out of sync.

 Shortest path to fix